 When is the Best Time to Visit the Galapagos Islands?

 The good news is that there’s no bad time to explore Ecuador’s Galapagos Islands!
+But when is the best time to visit the Galápagos Islands?
 It’s more of a choice of when best fits your interests.
 There are three considerations:

 * Preferred Activities